Data defines the model by dint of genetic programming, producing the best decile table.

 Bruce Ratner, Ph.D.

 The mantra in retail is: Offer the right product to the right customer at the right price, and at the right time.
 But, determining this “right” product- customer-price-time quadruplet is not easily achieved.
-The standard approach of this four-way optimization is piecemeal: optimizing individually product, customer, price, and so time.
+The standard approach of this four-way optimization is piecemeal: optimizing individually product, customer, price, and time.
 Then, the four models are “rolled into one,” yielding a suboptimal and ungainly implementation of the combined model.
 Adjusting the combined model accounting for profit-eating markdowns is based on an ad hoc procedure, yielding another suboptimal and ungainly implementation of the combined model.
 The purpose of this article is to illustrate a new approach – the GenIQ Model© – for retail revenue-markdown optimization: simultaneous optimization of the product-customer-price-time trinity accounting for profit-eating markdowns.
 The resultant model, which is optimal and easy to implement, provides strategic information to make the right pricing decisions in pre-season, and make the right markdowns in-season.

-For more information about this article, call Bruce Ratner at 516.791.3544 or 1 800 DM STAT-1; or e-mail at br@dmstat1.com.
+For more information about this article, call me at 516.791.3544, or e-mail, br@dmstat1.com.